redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 8. <strong>Log into interactive mode and create a new Azure storage account using the AZ CLI</strong>

  * Make the storage account use Standard Locally Rundandant Storage
+ * Name the storage account in the following format:   "firstnamelastnamebirthyear", example, "stuartkirk1975"
  * Create the storage account in the resource group you previously identified
  * Create a blob container within this storage account